dr-jgsmith/Disaster-Impact-Analysis-System/SESSION-COMPLETE.md

 ## Session Overview

-Completed the multi-phenomenon refactoring validation, implemented a complete REST API service, and containerized the entire system with production-ready Docker configuration.
+Completed the multi-event refactoring validation, implemented a complete REST API service, and containerized the entire system with production-ready Docker configuration.

 ---